-Even though Bali presents great property investment potentials for foreigners, the reality is that it has certain risks when foreigners try to engage an Indonesian individual nominee to do so.
+Even though Bali presents great property investment potentials for foreigners, the reality is that it has certain risks when foreigners try to engage an Indonesian individual special purpose vehicle to do so.

 This article will guide you on buying property in Bali as a foreigner the safest way through careful review and due diligence.